frcteam573/Team573ProgrammingDocs/scoutingapp.rst

 How to install Python
 -------------------------------------------
 You can download Python here. (https://www.python.org/downloads/) Python2.x and Python3.x are still being used.
-The scouting apps from 2018 required Python2.7
+The scouting apps from 2018 require Python2.7 and the scouting apps from 2019 require 3.6.

 Following the install instructions will install it on your computer.
 It will also install a text editor call Idle, you can develop python scripts in this or you can find another text editor online.
+Sublime Text is a good editor with text highlighting that is free.

 Where to start
 ------------------------------------------